omeka/classic-enduser/docs/Content/Shortcodes.md

 - `sort` with all variations of sort

 #### Examples
-To return a single, random item from a set of items tagged “baseball”: `[items num=1 tags=baseball sort=random]`
+To return a single, random item from a set of items tagged “baseball”.
+Ex. `[items num=1 tags=baseball sort=random]`

-To return a list of five most recent items added by the user with the id 3: `[items num=5 user=3 sort=added order=d]`
+To return a list of five most recent items added by the user with the id 3.
+Ex. `[items num=5 user=3 sort=added order=d]`

-To return all of the items tagged baseball from the collection with the id 5, sorted by title (ascending): `[items num=0 collection=5 tags=baseball sort=“Dublin Core,Title” order=a]`
+To return all of the items tagged baseball from the collection with the id 5, sorted by title (ascending).
+Ex. `[items num=0 collection=5 tags=baseball sort=“Dublin Core,Title” order=a]`

-To return all of the featured items from the collection with the id 7, sorted by date modified, oldest first: `[items num=0 collection=7 sort=modified order=a]`
+To return all of the featured items from the collection with the id 7, sorted by date modified, oldest first.
+Ex. `[items num=0 collection=7 sort=modified order=a]`

 ### Collections
 The collections shortcode returns one or multiple collections.